alondmnt/joplin-mcp/README.md

 If you prefer manual setup or the script doesn't work:

 > Note on `uvx`: `uvx` runs Python applications without permanently installing them (requires `uv`: `pip install uv`).
-It can read and write user configuration files (e.g., Claude/Jan configs), so `uvx joplin-mcp-install` works for setup just like a pip install.
+It can read and write user configuration files (e.g., Claude/Jan configs), so `uvx --from joplin-mcp joplin-mcp-install` works for setup just like a pip install.

-> Version pinning (optional): For long‑lived client configs or CI, you can pin or range-constrain the version for reproducibility, e.g. `uvx joplin-mcp==0.4.1` or `uvx 'joplin-mcp>=0.4,<0.5'`.
+> Version pinning (optional): For long‑lived client configs or CI, you can pin or range-constrain the version for reproducibility, e.g. `uvx --from joplin-mcp==0.4.1 joplin-mcp-install` or `uvx --from 'joplin-mcp>=0.4,<0.5' joplin-mcp-install`.

 #### 1. Create Configuration File